How Tom Cruise Saved Ray Ban?

 Back in the 1980s, Ray Ban was struggling to maintain its market share.
 The brand, known for its classic aviator and wayfarer sunglasses, was losing its appeal among younger consumers.
 That all changed when Tom Cruise donned a pair of Ray Ban aviators in the blockbuster movie “Top Gun.”

 Cruise’s portrayal of the charismatic fighter pilot Maverick catapulted Ray Ban back into the limelight.
 The movie became a cultural phenomenon, and the aviator sunglasses worn Cruise became an instant fashion statement.
-The combination of Cruise’s star power and the timeless design of Ray Ban sunglasses created a perfect storm that revitalized the brand.
+Overnight, Ray Ban experienced a surge in demand, with consumers rushing to get their hands on the same sunglasses worn their favorite movie star.

+The impact of Cruise’s endorsement was so significant that Ray Ban’s sales skyrocketed 40% in the months following the release of “Top Gun.”
+The brand quickly capitalized on this newfound popularity launching a range of sunglasses inspired the movie, further solidifying their association with Cruise and the film.

 FAQ: